-Although their sound is unmistakably vintage, The Jump Orchestra is no period piece.
-They breathe new life into classic standards and feature many fine original tunes in their repertoire.
-Infectious rhythms and brilliant musicianship are the hallmarks of the Jump Orchestra, showcased in performances that will lift an audience out of its seats!
+Although their sound is unmistakably vintage, The Jump Orchestra are no period piece.
+They breathe new life into classic standards and feature many fine original compositions in their repertoire.
+Infectious rhythms and brilliant musicianship are the hallmarks of the Jump Orchestra, showcased in lively performances that will lift an audience out of its seats.

-The Jump Orchestra’s horn-driven sound is inspired by the scaled down “jump bands” that became wildly popular in the late 1940s, marking the end of the big band era.
+The Jump Orchestra’s horn-driven sound is inspired by the scaled down “jump bands” that became wildly popular during the late 1940s.
 The group’s music is a tasty mix of swing, jazz and jump blues, mingled with New Orleans, Afro-Cuban and Caribbean styles.
 Dave Babcock’s smooth vocal delivery, influenced by singers like Frank Sinatra, Nat King Cole and Louis Jordan is the perfect compliment to his robust saxophone tone.

-Formed in the early ‘90s, The Jump Orchestra’s debut release “Both Feet” won an ARIA Award for ‘Best Jazz Artists’ and their latest release “Jump To It” was nominated for a WCMA Award for ‘Best Instrumental Album’ in 2011.
-“Jump To It” climbed to No. 2 on the CKUA Radio charts and music from it has been featured nationally on CBC Radio’s ‘Saturday Night Blues’ hosted by Holger Peterson and ‘Saturday Night Jazz’ hosted by Laila Biali.
+Formed in the early ‘90s, The Jump Orchestra’s debut release “Both Feet” won an ARIA Award for ‘Best Jazz Artists’ and their 2011 release “Jump To It” was nominated for a WCMA Award for ‘Best Instrumental Album.’
+“Jump To It” climbed to No. 2 on the CKUA Radio charts and music from it has been featured nationally on CBC Radio’s ‘Saturday Night Jazz’ hosted by Laila Biali.